What Do Construction Trades and Extraction Worker Supervisor Do?

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-Is There Going to be Demand for Construction Trades and Extraction Worker Supervisors?
+Are There Job Opportunities for Construction Trades and Extraction Worker Supervisors?

 There were about 602,500 jobs for Construction Trades and Extraction Worker Supervisor in 2016 (in the United States).
 New jobs are being produced at a rate of 12.6% which is above the national average.
 The Bureau of Labor Statistics predicts 75,800 new jobs for Construction Trades and Extraction Worker Supervisor by 2026.
-The BLS estimates 68,500 yearly job openings in this field.
+There will be an estimated 68,500 positions for Construction Trades & Extraction Worker Supervisor per year.

 The states with the most job growth for Construction Trades & Extraction Worker Supervisor are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Alaska, or Kentucky.
 These states have the worst job growth for this type of profession.